Chilipp/EMPD-admin/docs/install.rst

 data contribution.

-At the moment, we support installation from source or using the `edmp2/empd-admin`_ docker image.
+At the moment, we support installation from source or using the `edmp2/empd-admin docker image`_.
 The latter has the advantage that it avoids the installation of additional dependencies (that are quite heavy) and it runs in a virtual machine, separated from the rest of your system.